MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/sort-options.md

 ms.date: 06/18/2019
 ---

-# Sorting options for Power BI Visuals
+# Sorting options for Power BI visuals

-This article describes how *sorting* options specify the sorting behavior for Power BI Visuals.
+This article describes how *sorting* options specify the sorting behavior for Power BI visuals.

 The sorting capability requires one of the following parameters.